CursedPrograms/Cursed-GPT/README.md

 ```bash
 "you suck, but you're not going to do anything about it."
 ```
-CursedGPT leverages the Hugging Face Transformers library to interact with a pre-trained GPT-2 model.
+SynthiaGPT leverages the Hugging Face Transformers library to interact with a pre-trained GPT-2 model.
 It employs TensorFlow for model management and AutoTokenizer for efficient tokenization.
 The script enables users to input prompts interactively, generating text responses from the GPT-2 model.
 To improve the user experience, unnecessary warning messages related to the transformers library are effectively suppressed.

 ## Scripts:

-- **main.py:** The selection menu for CursedGPT
+- **main.py:** The selection menu for SynthiaGPT
-- **app.py:** Run CursedGPT as a web-server
+- **app.py:** Run SynthiaGPT as a web-server

 ### /scripts/

-- **transformer.py:** Run CursedGPT
+- **transformer.py:** Run SynthiaGPT
-- **transformer_t2s.py:** Run CursedGPT with text-to-speech functionality
+- **transformer_t2s.py:** Run SynthiaGPT with text-to-speech functionality
-- **transformer_s2t2s.py:** Run CursedGPT with speech-to-text-to-speech functionality
+- **transformer_s2t2s.py:** Run SynthiaGPT with speech-to-text-to-speech functionality
-- **transformer_webcam.py:** Run CursedGPT with webcam functionality
+- **transformer_webcam.py:** Run SynthiaGPT with webcam functionality
 - **install_dependencies.py:** Install dependencies

 ### /scripts/system